Brian Fair: Other projects

 In January 2003, a new space rock project called Transient was formed.
 Transient saw Fair taking a break from vocals, this time playing the guitar and the drums instead.
 Fair was reunited with Overcast member Scott McCooe, who was now playing bass.
 Transient released a three song demo, whose tracks were recorded by Pete Rutcho of Blistered Earth, in November 2004.
 This is Transient's only material to date.

 Death Ray Vision is an American hardcore punk band from Massachusetts.
 The band includes members and former members of the bands Killswitch Engage, Shadows Fall, Cannae, Seemless, and Overcast.
 The band released their first studio album titled We Ain't Leavin' Till You're Bleedin in 2013.
 The band also released an EP in 2011 titled Get Lost or Get Dead.
 In 2018 the band released a second LP titled Negative Mental Attitude.
 However Fair left the band that same year.

 In 2016 Fair is signed with St. Louis hardcore band Hell Night, and has released multiple anlbums with the group.
 He also works in the music industry as a rep for Alvarez Guitars, Dixon Drums, and a number of other instrument lines.

 In 2018, Fair collaborated with Derek Kerswill, Matt LeBreton and Pete Gelles to form the band Downpour.
 In 2014, they released their first single "The Serpent's Tongue" followed by "Beautiful Nothing" in August 2017.
 Their debut self titled album was released in September 2018.
 In 2024 they released a new Ep titled Kill the Mind.

 Style and lyrical themes

 Fair is known for his dynamic vocal range, using screams, shouts and harsher vocals often especially in heavier, aggressive passages but also mixes in clean/melodic vocals.
+His vocals have been described as “gritty, and Hetfield influenced singing as well as his harsh vocals and bright, emotive clean singing.”

 Fairs lyrics touch upon Internal Struggle, Spirituality, politics and personal topics.
+In an interview he stated that his lyrics with Shadows Fall are influenced by "life experience and a cumulative of acquiring knowledge through different readings and philosophy."
 Fair has often stated that the music (riffs, tempo, style) sets the vibe that lets lyrics go in a certain direction.
 For example, in Fire From the Sky, he mentions the music had an eerie dark vibe so the lyrics followed.